Clemson University: Becoming civilian and coeducational and desegregated

 By 1948, many black applicants had attempted to gain admittance to Clemson and desegregate the university, but segregated admissions policies had blocked them all.
-Admissions forms asked applicants to mark their race, and some black applicants responded with "Negro," while others wrote "American" or did not answer the question.
-In 1947, one black student had successfully gained admittance, even though he answered the question with "Negro,": the school blamed this on a clerical error and the registrar reported that "for various reasons...[he] did not pursue his admission."
-The next year, the university's board met to discuss how they would handle increasing pressure to desegregate, which was coming from NAACP lawsuits against other schools, increasing numbers of Clemson applications from black students and rising moral indignation from religious groups.
-The board decided to keep Clemson segregated, directing black applicants to South Carolina A&M instead.
+Admissions forms asked applicants to mark their race, and some black applicants responded with "Negro", while others wrote "American" or did not answer the question.
+In 1947, one black student had successfully gained admittance, though he answered the question with "Negro"; the school blamed this on a clerical error, and the registrar reported that "for various reasons...[he] did not pursue his admission."
+The next year, the university's board met to discuss how they would handle increasing pressure to desegregate, which was coming from NAACP lawsuits against other schools, increasing numbers of Clemson applications from black students, and rising moral indignation from religious groups.
+The board decided to keep Clemson segregated, directing black applicants to South Carolina A&M, instead.

 In 1955, Clemson underwent a major restructuring and was transformed into a "civilian" status for students.
 It began admitting white women; the university was still segregated.
-In 1957 Margaret Marie Snider became the first woman to earn a degree.
+In 1957, Margaret Marie Snider became the first woman to earn a degree.
 Initially, the university had many extra rules that only applied to women, but these were removed by the middle of the 1970s.

-Over the 1950s, while court decisions desegregated other schools, Clemson's rejection of black applicants like Spencer Bracy, Edward Bracy, and John L. Gainey became newsworthy.
+Over the 1950s, while court decisions desegregated other schools, Clemson's rejection of black applicants including Spencer Bracy, Edward Bracy, and John L. Gainey became newsworthy.
 In 1963, the university admitted its first African-American student, Harvey Gantt, who later was elected as mayor of Charlotte, North Carolina.
-Gantt and Cornelius Fludd, along with many other black students, had applied to transfer to Clemson in 1961 and been rejected, but Gantt and Fludd's persistent work with the NAACP pushed the school to consider their applications more deeply.
+Gantt and Cornelius Fludd, along with many other black students, had applied to transfer to Clemson in 1961 and been rejected, but Gantt and Fludd's persistent work with the NAACP pushed the school to consider its applications more deeply.
 In 1962, Gantt and the NAACP filed suit against the university, and in 1963, the U.S. Court of Appeals for the Fourth Circuit directed Clemson to admit Gantt.
 Clemson's leaders warned students to remain nonviolent as Gantt registered under press scrutiny.
 The rest of the process went relatively smoothly, unlike desegregation efforts that turned violent like the Ole Miss Riot.

 Gantt enrolled in 1963, and later recalled that he was harassed by other students for the first few days and later sometimes insulted, but never directly confronted.
 He attributed this to his large build and president R.C.
 Edwards' stern warnings against violence.
 Edwards asked Gantt to avoid student dances, but Gantt attended them and football games.
 He contrasted his experience with that of James Meredith at the University of Mississippi, and the students who desegregated the University of South Carolina and the University of Georgia.

 Also in 1963, Lucinda Brawley became the first black woman admitted to Clemson and the second black student to attend, and Larry Nazry transferred in the semester after.